bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

 ---
 tag: []
-title: How can I git checkout from a detached head state
+title: How can I git checkout from a detached head state?
 redirect_from: []
 summary: ''
 published: false